International Development 15 min read Updated Dec 2025

 Common Implementation Mistakes

-Learn from others' mistakes.
-These are the most common issues we see in multilingual implementations - and how to avoid them.
+These are the most common problems in multilingual implementations, and how to avoid them.

 Mistake 1: Auto-Translation Only